AnhHoang-21/Car-Reviews-Data-Analysis/README.md

 # Toyota Car Reviews Data Analysis

-🎯 The aim of this project is to extract insights from YouTube car reviews.
+🎯 The aim of this project is to extract insights from Edmund car reviews.

 The repository contains all related files in my portfolio.